Q. What causes hearing loss?

 When an EarQ professional tests your hearing, they'll fill out a chart called an audiogram.
 This is a visual representation of your hearing loss illustrating which pitches you have difficulty hearing and how loud sounds need to be in order for you to hear them.
 Pitch is measured in Hertz (Hz), and loudness is measured in Decibels (dB).

-Based on your audiogram, your EarQ professional will be able to tell if you have normal hearing or if you have mild, moderate, moderately severe, severe or profound hearing loss.
-This result will determine whether or not you need hearing aids and, if you do, which type is right for you.
+Based on your audiogram, your EarQ professional will be able to tell the type of hearing loss you have (conductive, sensorineural, or mixed) and the degree of hearing loss, if you have normal hearing or if you have mild, moderate, moderately severe, severe or profound hearing loss.
+This result will determine whether or not you need a medical referral or hearing aids and, if you do, which type is right for you.

 Q. Can my family practice doctor test my hearing?

 The simple answer is yes.
-Some family practice doctors make a hearing evaluation part of your yearly physical, although it’s more likely that you’ll have to request one.
+Some family practice doctors have the ability to screen your hearing at their office, which is a simple pass or fail screening, but may not be able to tell you the degree or severity of your hearing loss.
+They may also suggest a hearing evaluation as part of your yearly physical, although it's more likely that you'll have to request one.
 (According to the Center for Hearing and Communication, only about 16% of physicians routinely screen for hearing loss.)
-Either way, if you’re experiencing hearing loss, your doctor will have to refer you to a hearing healthcare provider for treatment.
+Either way, if you're experiencing hearing loss, your doctor will have to refer you to a hearing healthcare provider for treatment.

 If you'd prefer to make just one appointment instead of going to your doctor and then to your EarQ provider, you can come directly to us for your hearing evaluation.